OMNINETGmbH/OMNITRACKER-BPMN-connectors/README.md

 We've also added one directory called **sceleton**.
 This contains an empty connector package and a preconfigured README.md file, which you can download to create new .otconn files.

-### 1.2 Rules for updated and new connector packages
+### 1.2 Procedure for versioning existing or adding new connector packages
 1.2.1 Check first, if there is already an existing connector package connecting to the third-party-system You can download and use those connectors with in OMNITRACKER installation.